Research > Apply For a Grant > Taking Flight Award

 In your uploaded letter of intent, please provide the following in a maximum of 2 pages:

-- A brief summary of your proposed project (500 characters maximum).
+- A brief summary of your proposed project written in lay language (500 characters maximum).

 - How is this avenue of research independent from your mentor’s research, and how will it lead to a path of independent epilepsy research?
+Please make sure to name your mentor(s) somewhere in this section.
 (1,000 characters maximum)

-Inquiries: Questions regarding these guidelines are welcome and should be directed to Julie Milder at Julie@CUREepilepsy.org or 312-255-1801.
+Inquiries: Questions regarding these guidelines are welcome and should be directed to Liz Higgins at Liz@CUREepilepsy.org or 312-255-1801.